Ørjan Nyland: Club career

-Nyland was born in Volda and was competing in handball, alpine skiing and football when he was young.
+Nyland was born in Volda Municipality and competed in handball, alpine skiing and football when he was young.
 As a footballer, Nyland played for Mork IL and Volda TI before he joined Hødd in 2007.
 Nyland did not play in his first year at the club due to the competition from Kim Deinoff and Vebjørn Skeide.
-Deinoff left Hødd after the 2007-season and for the next two seasons, Nyland was the second choice behind Skeide before Nyland became the first choice during the 2010 season.
+Deinoff left Hødd after the 2007-season and for the next two seasons, Nyland was the second choice behind Skeide before becoming the first choice during the 2010 season.

-Nyland has been regarded as one of the most talented goalkeepers in Norway, and was training with Rosenborg on two occasions in 2007, the English club Everton in December 2008 and Molde in November 2011.
-Nyland was in December 2011 one of six young goalkeepers selected for Frode Grodås's project The national goalkeeper of tomorrow 2014 initiated by the Football Association of Norway, where the goal was to develop the next national team goalkeeper.
+Nyland has been regarded as one of the most talented goalkeepers in Norway, and trained with Rosenborg on two occasions in 2007, the English club Everton in December 2008 and Molde in November 2011.
+In December 2011, Nyland was one of six young goalkeepers selected for Frode Grodås's project The national goalkeeper of tomorrow 2014 initiated by the Football Association of Norway, where the goal was to develop the next national team goalkeeper.

-Ahead of the 2012 season, Tromsø wanted to sign Nyland as a back-up for Marcus Sahlman, but did not afford to pay what Hødd demanded for the goalkeeper who had one year left of his contract.
-Nyland stayed at Hødd and was one of Hødd's best players during the 2012 season and won in October the Statoil Talent Prize, an award handed to outstanding young Norwegian footballers each month.
+Ahead of the 2012 season, Tromsø wanted to sign Nyland as a back-up for Marcus Sahlman, but could not afford to pay what Hødd demanded for the goalkeeper, who had one year left of his contract.
+Nyland stayed at Hødd and was one of Hødd's best players during the 2012 season, winning the Statoil Talent Prize in October, an award given to outstanding young Norwegian footballers each month.

-In the 2012 Norwegian Football Cup Final, Nyland delivered several match-winning saves and was named man of the match.
+In the 2012 Norwegian Football Cup final, Nyland delivered several match-winning saves and was named man of the match.
 Nyland also saved Remi Johansen's penalty when Hødd won 4–2 in the penalty shootout against Tromsø and won their first Norwegian Football Cup title.

-After the season, the two Tippeligaen sides Start and Sogndal wanted to sign Nyland, who were a free agent, and publicly promised Nyland the spot as the first-choice goalkeeper if he signed for them.
-Lars Ivar Moldskred, who has acted as an advisor for Nyland, advised him to sign for Start, but he instead signed for defending Tippeligaen champions Molde where he were to compete with Espen Bugge Pettersen and Ole Söderberg.
+After the season, Nyland became a free agent.
+Two Tippeligaen sides, Start and Sogndal, wanted to sign Nyland, and publicly promised Nyland the spot as their first-choice goalkeeper if he signed for them.
+Lars Ivar Moldskred, who has acted as an advisor for Nyland, advised him to sign for Start, but he instead signed for defending Tippeligaen champions Molde where he competed with Espen Bugge Pettersen and Ole Söderberg.